Wheelchair and Priority Seating Enforcement!

 - Announcements are also made for:

 - The first stop following a turn on the route

 - Courtesy seating at the front of the bus is available on a first-come first-served basis

-- Compass Cards should be tapped on the fare box next to the bus operator when boarding the vehicle; the operator can help you locate the tapping target
+- PRONTO Cards should be tapped on the fare box next to the bus operator when boarding the vehicle; the operator can help you locate the tapping target

 Traveling by Trolley

 - The edge of the boarding platform is textured